-site An object representing the site on which the user registered; depending on whether django.contrib. sites is installed, this may be an instance of either django.contrib.sites.models.Site (if the sites application is installed) or django.contrib.sites.models.RequestSite (if not).
+site An object representing the site on which the user registered; depending on whether django.contrib.sites installed, this may instance of either is be an django.contrib.sites.models.Site (if the sites application is installed) or django.contrib.sites.models.RequestSite (if not).
 Consult the documentation for the Django sites framework for details regarding these objects' interfaces.